+One-Stop Operator

-One-Stop Operator Review: The Board will conduct an annual review of the One-Stop Operator to ensure compliance with the requirements of 20 CFR 678.620, as well as the requirements outlined in the current contract agreement.
-If it is determined the One-Stop Operator is not meeting expectations, corrective will be taken, as determined by the Executive Director and the Board.
+The Board will conduct an annual review of the One-Stop Operator to ensure compliance with the requirements of 20 CFR 678.620, as well as the requirements outlined in the current MOU/RFP, Contract.
+Oversight and monitoring are integral functions to ensure the one-stop operator's compliance with the activities per the scope of work, performance reporting requirements, and the terms and conditions of the contract governing the one -stop operator.

+If it is determined the One-Stop Operator is not meeting expectations, corrective action will be taken which can include contract termination.